 The Department of Chemistry and Biochemistry Peer Advising Center is here to help you with questions regarding degree requirements, course plans, transfer credits or any advising issue.

-- Wednesdays, 8am – 12pm
+- Wednesdays, 1-5pm

-- Fridays, 2 – 4:pm
+- Fridays, 2-4pm

-Meet our 2015-16 Peer Advisors
+Meet our 2016-17 Peer Advisors

 I escaped the valley of the sun (Arizona) and fell in love with Oregon’s beauty.
 This is my second year at the University of Oregon.
 My passion for the environment is my drive to pursue a bachelor of science in chemistry.
 My cat, Smurf, is just the beginning of my love for all animals.